Noise Map from Point Source - GUI

 Use the Import_and_Export:Export_Table WPS script to export the CONTOURING_NOISE_MAP table into a shapefile called CONTOURING_NOISE_MAP_DIRECTIVITY.

-Then, load CONTOURING_NOISE_MAP_DIRECTIVITY.shp into QGIS.
+Then, load CONTOURING_NOISE_MAP_DIRECTIVITY.shp into QGIS and filter the period to DEN.
 Apply the noisemap_style.sld style, and compare with CONTOURING_NOISE_MAP.shp produced in Step 3.